Denise Nickerson: Post-acting career

-After turning 21 in 1978, Nickerson quit acting and subsequently discovered that her parents had squandered her prior savings from her television and film career.
-Nickerson began nursing school, but ultimately worked as a receptionist and later as an office manager/accountant in a doctor's office.
+After turning 21, Nickerson quit acting and subsequently began nursing school, but ultimately worked as a receptionist and later as an office manager/accountant in a doctor's office.

 Nickerson was a longtime attendee at fan conventions for both Willy Wonka and Dark Shadows.

 In 2001, Nickerson appeared in the documentary Pure Imagination: The Story of Willy Wonka and the Chocolate Factory, directed by J.M.
 Kenny.

 In later years, Nickerson appeared on television sporadically, including an appearance on an episode of the 2000–2002 version of To Tell the Truth.

 In 2003, Nickerson and some of her Willy Wonka & the Chocolate Factory castmates appeared on an episode of the British television documentary series, After They Were Famous, also directed by J.M.
 Kenny.

 In 2011, some of the Willy Wonka & the Chocolate Factory cast members, which included Nickerson, reunited for an episode of Top Chef: Just Desserts, which challenged the contestants to create an edible world of wonder.
 The partial Wonka cast reunited in 2011 and again in 2015 on The Today Show.

 Personal life

-Denise was married twice.
+Nickerson was married twice.
 Her first marriage was to Rick Keller in 1981; he died two years later of a brain aneurysm.
 Her second marriage was to Mark Willard in 1995; they had one son, Joshua Nickerson, before divorcing in 1998.

 In 1976, Nickerson was hit by a car while crossing the street and was left in a full leg cast for eight months.

-Illness and death
+Health

 In June 2018, Nickerson suffered a severe stroke and was hospitalized in intensive care.
 She was discharged to a rehabilitation center the following month.
 In August, she went home to live under her family's care.
-In September 2018, Julie Dawn Cole and Paris Themmen from Willy Wonka & the Chocolate Factory visited Nickerson after she was discharged from a rehabilitation center.
+In September 2018, Willy Wonka & the Chocolate Factory co-stars Julie Dawn Cole and Paris Themmen visited Nickerson after she was discharged from a rehabilitation center.

+Death

-On July 8, 2019, Nickerson took an overdose of prescription medicines while her son and daughter-in-law were out; her son took her to a hospital in respiratory distress.
+On July 8, 2019, Nickerson took an overdose of prescription medicines while her son Joshua and daughter-in-law Jasime were out; her son took her to a hospital in respiratory distress.
 While in intensive care, she developed pneumonia.
 She suffered a massive seizure the following day and slipped into a coma.
 She had a do not resuscitate order in place, and on July 10, her family removed her from life support.
-She died later that day from pneumonia.
+She died later that day from pneumonia at the age of 62.